A

 QUESTION 6.
 Why do we need a basic income?

-security legislation has been introduced in the past to
+legislation has been introduced in the past to provide monetary

-provide monetary benefits for those whose income, if any, is
+benefits for those whose income, if any, is insufficient

-security system was designed to meet the needs and assumptions
+system was designed to meet the needs and assumptions at

-for politicians to control, and gain the favour of, many
+means for politicians to control, and gain the favour of,

-requires a huge bureaucracy to operate.
-The rules and
+a huge bureaucracy to operate.
+The rules and regulations,

-amendments, and the deterrent of appeal board hearings for
+the deterrent of appeal board hearings for those wanting

-those wanting to challenge rulings are well known to the
+to challenge rulings are well known to the underclass and

-underclass and others.
-The system can justifiably be
+others.
+The system can justifiably be called begging

-called begging for money.
-It is little wonder that
+for money.
+It is little wonder that social security

-social security offices generally are more well guarded than
+offices generally are more well guarded than banks.

 The frustration